gyapeee/homework/README.md

 ## Questions

-- is it ok to fill any data as Checkout Info(firstName, lastNem, ZipCode) during checkout process?
+- is it ok filling any data as Checkout Info(firstName, lastNem, ZipCode) during checkout process?
+- Is it ok adding standard_user to credentials.properties